EastEnders 40th Anniversary Week: Filming and rehearsals

 To accommodate the viewers' choice, Diane Parish (pictured) rehearsed scenes portraying both outcomes.

 Scenes depicting Billy and Honey's wedding were filmed inside a large tent indoors to prevent equipment from getting wet.
 Honey's wedding dress was adorned with pearls and sequins by the show's wardrobe department to reflect her characterisation.
 Palmer performed her own stunts during the scene showing Bianca chase a speeding Reiss in his car.
 Freeman was replaced with a stunt double for wide shots showing the car driving through the set.
-To film the scene depicting Cindy push Ian in front of the car, Collins filmed a shot pushing Woodyatt onto a stunt mattress, and an equivalent one pushing his stunt double onto the bare road.
+To film the scene depicting Cindy pushing Ian in front of the car, Collins filmed a shot pushing Woodyatt onto a stunt mattress, and an equivalent one pushing his stunt double onto the bare road.
 Stunt coordinator Lee Sheward explained that to portray Reiss's car crashing into The Queen Victoria public house, a hidden metal post that was attached to a plate bolted into the ground was installed to stop it from crashing into the set.
 As a backup, a 16-millimetre cable was also attached to the back of the car.
 The car was driving at more than 20 miles per hour to film the stunt.
 Computer-generated imagery was not incorporated to create fire in the episode, as Sheward explained that a bar that emitted real fire and was connected to tubes was used.
 To film the explosion of The Queen Vic, ten litres of fuel were used on set, and air mortars were placed inside the pub's windows to push the glass out.
 Real glass was used to film the scene, as opposed to sugar glass.
 Filming for the first three non-live episodes, including the explosion of The Queen Vic, concluded in December 2024.